 My main research on the problem of nihilism is shaped by my dissertation entitled “Richard Rorty: Rethinking Redemption in Modernity”.
 It presents a new reading of Rorty’s work that advances the contemporary debates on nihilism and the modern spiritual condition.
 This claim is articulated in greater detail in “Rethinking Nihilism: Rorty vs. Taylor, Dreyfus, Kelly” (Philosophy and Social Criticism, 2016) and “Richard Rorty and the Concept of Redemption” (International Journal for Philosophy of Religion, 2016), which are two journal publications based on the Ph.D. thesis.
 I introduce the argument that human culture should outgrow the problem of nihilism in “The Deep Personal Resonance of Nihilism” (Journal of Philosophy of Life, 2017) and “Nihilism” for A Companion to Richard Rorty (Blackwell-Wiley, forthcoming).
 This research will culminate in a monograph, tentatively entitled Outgrowing Modern Nihilism, which will propose an alternative approach to the historical notion of nihilism as a religious and existential problem to be surmounted.
 The book will reframe nihilism as a cultural problem, one that could be outgrown by developing philosophical and social structures of meaning largely based on contingency, irony, and self-enlargement.

-My other area of research is on ethics in social and political life, which I aim to redirect toward virtue research.
+My other area of research is on ethics in social and political life, which I aim to redirect to the area of social epistemology.
 In my current work, I engage “egotism” as a flaw of human character and “self-enlargement” as a worthy goal in human life.
 These ideas are articulated in two published articles, “Redeeming Rorty’s Private-Public Distinction” (Contemporary Pragmatism, 2016) and “Morality by Words: Murdoch, Nussbaum, Rorty” (Budhi, 2014).
 The next step is to advance these themes by reframing egotism as an impediment to human flourishing and reinterpreting self-enlargement as an ideal indebted to the virtues of intellectual humility, open-mindedness, civility, and irony.
-In coming years, I wish to publish articles that will develop a robust concept of self-enlargement, specifically in a way that presents how these intellectual and civic virtues can be integrated in our understanding of a modern liberal democracy.
+In coming years, I wish to publish articles that will develop a robust concept of self-enlargement, specifically in a way that presents how these intellectual and civic virtues could be integrated in our understanding of a modern liberal democracy.

 These research programs and interests are in their early stages, having recently completed my Ph.D. in philosophy at Macquarie University, Australia.
 Awarded in April 2016, my degree was completed on time and under full university scholarship.